Gluten-Free Blueberry Lemon Breakfast Casserole

 Instructions

-• Preheat your oven to 350° F and grease a 9x13 baking dish with gluten-free cooking spray.
+• Preheat your oven to 350°F and grease a 9×13 baking dish with gluten-free cooking spray.

-• Cut one loaf of the gluten-free bread into small pieces.
+• Cut the gluten-free bread into small pieces.
 Spread the gluten-free bread pieces evenly on an ungreased baking sheet and bake for 5-10 minutes, until nicely toasted.
 Please watch your oven because all ovens are different.
 Remove from the oven when toasted and set aside.

-• Add the toasted bread to the pan and sprinkle the blueberries over the top of the bread.
+• Add the toasted bread to the pan and sprinkle the blueberries over the top.

-• In a large measuring cup or medium-sized bowl whisk together the eggs, milk, granulated sugar, lemon juice, lemon peel, and pure vanilla extract until well blended.
+• In a large measuring cup or medium-sized bowl, whisk the eggs, milk, granulated sugar, lemon juice, lemon peel, and pure vanilla extract until well blended.
 Pour the egg mixture evenly over the bread pieces.

 Crumb Topping